mokuda2/senioryearreflection/_posts/2024-03-03-A-Glance-at-the-Steppingstones.md

 “Okay good, because even if you wanted to, I wouldn’t have gone.”

 Tao and I talked for about an hour, after which we gave each other hugs.
-I felt so touch deprived.
+I felt so touch-deprived.
 I wished I could be in Jonah’s arms and cuddle.
 I missed him.

 ## Section 3